mdagois/gca/tools/printer/README.md

 A Windows binary of `make` is available [here](../../bin).
 For other operating systems, use the available package manager to get it if it is not already installed.

-Use the command `make rom` to build a release version.
-Use the command `make romd` to build a debug version.
+Use the command `make` to build both release and debug versions.
-Check the makefile for additional information.

 The debug version emits logs in BGB for easier debugging.
 However, it is slower and more sensible to miss print data bytes if a ROM transfers them too fast.